-Relations between Palau and Germany are good and amicable.
-Bilateral relations date back to the period of German colonial administration between 1899 and 1914 which has, however, left barely any mark, apart from some architectural vestiges of phosphate plants on Angaur Island and the name of a waterway (German Channel).
-In October 2005, the Palau National Museum opened a small department devoted to Germany.
+Bilateral relations date back to the period of German colonial administration between 1899 and 1914.
+However, there are hardly any traces of this time, apart from some architectural vestiges of phosphate plants on Angaur Island, the name of a waterway (German Channel) and other names.
+In October 2005, Palau National Museum opened a small German department.